NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 ```

 ### Assessing Filtered Read Quality: FASTQC

 We have successfully removed Illumina adapter sequences from our RNA-seq data and filtered out
-low quality bases.
+low-quality bases.
 Let us review the quality of these filtered reads.
-We need to first run
+We need first to run
 `FASTQC` followed by `MultiQC` to concatenate the FASTQC summaries.

 ```bash
 nano $HOME/RNAseq_Pipeline/FastQC_quality_filtered.sh